-I rolled up the sleeves of my light blue button-down shirt.
+I roll up the sleeves of my light blue button-down shirt.
 To complete my boyish outfit, it’s paired with khaki chino shorts and sneakers.
 Most of my wardrobe consists of men’s clothes, I like them better than girls’.

-The gate opened revealing a beautiful girl with raven-black hair and piercing gray eyes.
+The gate opens, revealing a beautiful girl with raven-black hair and piercing gray eyes.
 I still can’t believe I’m gonna be spending most of my senior year with this gorgeous girl in front of me.

-“Is my outfit appropriate?” she asked.
+“Is my outfit appropriate?” she asks.

-“So,” I began.
+“So,” I begin.
 “Do you have any siblings?”

 “Yeah sue me.”
-She said flatly.
+She says flatly.

 “We’re near.
 Why do you look bored all of the time?”